 Pets need presents, too!
 Petco’s Pals Rewards program gives members preferred pricing on hundreds of products, plus exclusive discount coupons.
 Members earn rewards dollars for the pet food, treats, toys and grooming services they buy.

-PetSmart’s Treats rewards program gives members exclusive in-store discounts, personalized coupon offers and shopping rewards, and “Customized Deal Alert” emails that notify you when your favorite products go on sale.
-Get points for every purchase!
+PetSmart’s Treats rewards program gives members exclusive in-store discounts, personalized coupon offers and shopping rewards so you can get points for every purchase.

 9. Earn cash back when you shop